CactusVPN Review 2025: A Competitive VPN Service

 Test results as of 05/18/2025.

-We were only able to connect to the U.S. Netflix library and had no issues streaming content when connected to a server in New York.
+This time, we could only connect to the U.S. Netflix library.
+At least we had no issues streaming content when connected to a server in New York.

 CactusVPN unblocked U.S. Netflix library with no issues